Jefferson frees a slave he inherited from his father-in-law.

 Jefferson’s son-in-law reports that one of the enslaved teenage workers at the Monticello nailery has struck another with a hammer.

 Jefferson asks that an enslaved teenage worker responsible for an attack at the nailery at Monticello be sold to a slave buyer from Georgia, thereby making “an example of him in terrorem to others.”

-Enslaved servant John Freeman worries about the fate of his intended bride after the death of her mistress, Mary Jefferson Eppes.
+Enslaved servant John Freeman worries about the fate of his intended bride after the death of Mary Jefferson Eppes.